 In 1965 Alabama, an 11 year old girl (Jurnee Smollett) is touched by a speech by Martin Luther King, Jr. (Clifton Powell) and becomes a devout follower.
 But her resolution is tested when she joins others in the famed march from Selma to Montgomery.
-Written by

 John Sacksteder <firstname.lastname@example.org>

 This movie is based on the memoir "Selma, Lord, Selma: Girlhood Memories of the Civil Rights Days" by Sheyann Webb and Rachel West Nelson, as told to Frank Sikora, first published in 1980.
 See more